 Sodick has drawn up an action plan to enable female employees to shine in a variety of fields, and the percentage of female new hires between 2015 and 2018 was 23.0%.
 We will continue working hard to promote women in the workforce, while supporting all our employees in achieving their own work-life balance.

 Sodick was quick to adopt a global perspective in developing its business.
 More than 70% of its employees are currently working overseas, and the company has also actively sought out non-Japanese hires.
 Having foreign employees will be absolutely indispensable for our efforts to further globalize our business in the future.

 Understanding their perspectives and thinking is extremely important when it comes to understanding the unique characteristics of each part of the world.
 This is also conducive to promoting the strategies pursued at our overseas sites and in developing and strengthening our marketing networks.
 We are also striving to hire locally for executive positions at our overseas sites as part of our overall goal of making good use of global human resources.
 Women are also serving as presidents at some of these overseas locations.

 We are also working hard to increase the number of global human resources.

 Hiring Disabled Workers

-Sodick affiliate Kibi NC Training Center Corp., in which Sodick holds an investment stake, is an enterprise that uses the latest machine tools to conduct skills-development training for the physically disabled with the goal of helping them to become socially independent.
-Sodick itself is also making efforts to actively hire disabled persons and create an environment that promotes such hiring goals broadly in order to provide them with stability.
+Kibi NC Training Center Corp., in which Sodick holds an investment stake, is an enterprise that uses the latest machine tools to conduct skills-development training for the physically disabled with the goal of helping them to become socially independent.
+Sodick itself is also making efforts to actively hire disabled persons and create an environment that broadly promotes such hiring goals in order to provide them with stability.
 We are also working on improvements to the work environment, such as installing a dedicated parking lot for disabled workers at our Kaga Office and making our multi-factory barrier-free.

 Creating a Comfortable Workplace Environment